Managing modern slavery risks in our investments

 What do we mean by 'modern slavery’?

 Modern slavery refers to the severe exploitation of other people for personal or commercial gain.
 It's when offenders use coercion, threats or deception to exploit victims and undermine their freedom.
-It’s a significant and complex global issue; 80% of victims in Australia aren’t detected, and it’s estimated that over 49.6 million people worldwide could be living in modern slavery1.
-Modern slavery laws aim to protect workers from these risks.
+It’s a significant and complex global issue; it’s estimated that over 49.6 million people worldwide could be living in modern slavery.1 Modern slavery laws aim to protect workers from these situations.

 Managing risks in our supply chains

-When seeking suppliers or signing contracts with vendors, we assess their potential modern slavery risk category.
-Our suppliers include goods and services providers external to UniSuper, such as external investment managers, third party data providers, suppliers of office equipment, and many others.
+Modern slavery risk is also a key consideration when selecting businesses to supply goods and services to us.
+These include external investment managers, data providers, suppliers of office equipment, and many others.
+When seeking external suppliers or signing contracts with them, we selectively assess their potential modern slavery risk with regard to both spend and perceived level of modern slavery risk.
 If one of our suppliers is classified as high-risk, it brings about a more thorough modern slavery risk evaluation, and we’ll look to negotiate modern slavery provisions into our agreements.
-Although the majority of our suppliers are in Australia, where risks are likely to be lower, we do expect all suppliers to abide by our Supplier Code of Conduct, allowing us to perform audits to identify modern slavery risks.
-In the 2023 financial year, we engaged FairSupply to confirm that the overall modern slavery risk level in our supply chain is consistent with the superannuation industry.
+Although most of our Tier 1 suppliers are in Australia, where risks are likely to be lower, we do expect all suppliers to abide by our Supplier Code of Conduct.

 More information?